 - Applied in one appointment—virtually all dental bonding treatments can be completed in one visit.
 There are no temporaries needed or waiting for lab technicians to create fittings or crowns

 - Easily repaired—if the dental bonding becomes damaged or chipped, they are very easy to repair

 - Cost less—dental bonding cost substantially less than other restorative procedures

 When should you get dental bonding?

 As dental bonding is designed to correct minor cosmetic issues, it’s important that you have any other issues with your teeth or gums corrected first.
 This will give your dental bonding the very best chance of looking their best for a long time.
 Moreover, each case needs to be thoughtfully considered to guard against recurring chips and repairs.

 How long does dental bonding last?

-There are a number of factors that will affect the lifespan of a dental bond including lifestyle (such as high stress or smoking), clenching or grinding tendencies, oral hygiene, and to which teeth the bonding are applied.
+There are a number of factors that will affect the lifespan of a dental bond including lifestyle (such as high stress or smoking), clenching or grinding tendencies, oral hygiene, and to which teeth the bonding is applied.
 In general, a well-cared-for dental bond will last around to five years.

 There is generally no need for a follow-up visit regarding your dental bonding but if you want to maintain your new smile, then you really need to keep on top of your oral hygiene routine and minimize extra force on those front teeth This includes brushing your teeth twice a day and flossing once.

 Make sure that you are visiting the dentist regularly too.
 If you are planning on whitening your teeth, you will want to have this done before you get dental bonding as the color is matched to your existing teeth and cannot be whitened by bleaching solutions.